kacper-wojtaszczyk/printify-backend-homework/README.md

 ## Service must perform operation validation according to the following rules and reject if:

 * type + color + size already exists
-* Order is empty or total price is less then 10
+* Order is empty or total price is less than 10
 * N orders / second are received from a single country (essentially we want to limit number of orders coming from a country in * a given timeframe)

 Service must perform origin country resolution using a web service and store country code together with the order draft.